 Initially, some NICU babies will have challenges at the nipple.
 Nipple shields can help a mother and her baby by making the nipple easier to stay latched on to and by moderating the flow of the milk.
 Nipple shields also may help transition a baby to the breast who has become used to the bottle.

 It will take time – sometimes much longer than you think it would – to establish your milk supply.
-Mothers should try not to get discouraged.
+Try not to get discouraged.
 A good quality breast pump can make a big difference.
 While you’re in the NICU, you will be able to use a high-quality, hospital-grade breast pump.
 But you have other options as well.
 Qualifying families can borrow a high-quality breast pump through the WIC program.
 You can purchase your own (here’s Kay’s recommendation), or may also be able to rent a breast pump directly from your hospital.

 How can fathers, family, and friends support the mother as she pumps and breastfeeds?